-Thailand is famed for its elephants so if you’re planning a visit, you can’t miss spending a night at the Elephant Nature Park!
+Thailand is famed for its elephants so if you’re planning a visit, you can’t miss spending a night at the best elephant sanctuary in Chiang Mai!

 What is the Elephant Nature Park?